COVID-19 Preparedness and Response

 - Our custodial staff is sanitizing every room in the district.
 Staff members are asked to contact the custodians if they need access to a sanitized room.
 The products we use are hospital-grade cleaners and peroxide based.
 Custodians will replace soap and hand sanitizers often.
 All buses have been disinfected and the Food Service Department will continue to follow food safety practices and use approved disinfectants.

 - We have tailored our Continuation of Operations Plan to COVID-19 for our school closure.
-Students should be accessing remote learning materials March 18, 2020 - March 20, 2020 and March 30, 2020 - April 3, 2020.
+Students should be accessing remote learning materials through the end of the 2019-2020 school year.
 Any questions about assignments should be directed to the student's teacher.

 We encourage all students, staff and community members to follow these recommendations from the Centers for Disease Control: